 Cleveland won 4-2 with Mark Clark pitching a complete game.
-But for once I didn’t mind an Orioles loss (I would certainly have to get used to it after 1997), even as a Cleveland fan sneered at me for wearing Orioles gear.
+But for once I didn’t mind an Orioles loss (I would certainly have to get used to it after 1997), even as a Cleveland fan sneered at me in the concourse for wearing Orioles gear.

-After the game I stopped in the bar where I had parked for a beer and a chat with a few other fans.
+After the game I stopped in the bar where I had parked for a beer and an enjoyable chat with a few local fans.
 That beer totaled four for the evening, a high number for me.
-Starting the trek towards home, I simply figured I would go as far as I could go, then crash in a hotel somewhere.
+Starting the trek towards home, I simply figured I would go as far as I could go towards home, then crash in a hotel somewhere.